vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 guide](https://www.theminorsurgerycenter.com/blog/cyst-vs-pimple-vs-boil).

-* They are not cysts, because cysts are below the surface and only cuases the surface to swell and maybe turn bluish.
+* They are not cysts, because cysts are below the surface and only cause the surface to swell and maybe turn bluish.
 That does not match either the color or the texture of any of the examples.

 * They're not boils because they did not show growth, they were not